mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker ps

-this command is used to see the running containers
+This command is used to see the running containers

 ```bash
 docker ps